Take two courses from the Recommended Course List that aligns with your pathway!

 LEC 1: VARIES

-LING 20 – Introduction to Linguistic Analysis (IN-PERSON)
+LING 20 – Introduction to Linguistic Analysis (ONLINE)

 LEC 2 Tuesdays/Thursdays 10:00am – 12:50pm